WeixiSilhouetteZed/EZC-COVID-19/README.md

 ## Purpose of the Repository

-Welcome to EZC-COVID-19 repository where you will find necessary data sets for our projects to proceed!
+Welcome to EZC-R-Programming repository where you will find necessary data sets for our projects to proceed!

 ## Acknowledgement/Data Set Description